emb-riscv/specs-markdown/csrs.md

 ## Configuration and control (`ctrl`)

-The `ctrl` CSR is an xlen-bits read/write register that controls several aspects of the hart functionality.
+The `ctrl` CSR is an xlen-bit read/write register that controls several aspects of the hart functionality.

 | Bits | Name | Type | Reset | Description |